-Derived from a legal doctrine known as “church law,” sodomy ordinances were passed to stop non procreative sexuality wherever it might be found and was particularly aimed at sexuality conducted outside the marital bounds.
+Derived from a legal doctrine known as “church law,” sodomy ordinances were passed to stop non-procreative sexuality wherever it might be found and was particularly aimed at sexuality conducted outside the marital bounds.
 Indeed, for the bulk of the 19th and 20th-century, sodomy was typically used to buttress other more serious crimes like sexual assault, sex with animals, pedophilia, or indulging in sex in public.
-The focus of these laws was sex, and the overwhelming majority involved heterosexual sexual acts.
+These laws focused on sex, and the overwhelming majority involved heterosexual sexual acts.

 When a 1998 arrest led a Texas man, John Lawrence, to plead guilty to a misdemeanor charge under the state’s anti-sodomy laws, the path was set on an eventual rollback of sodomy laws across the country.
 The case would through the appellate system before the highest court in the land in 2003.
-Ruling that consensual, intimate sexual conduct is a protected liberty under the constitution’s Due Process Clause.
-As such, the ruling not only vacated the conviction of John Lawrence, but it also invalidated similarly discriminatory laws across those jurisdictions.
+Ruling that consensual, intimate sexual conduct is a protected liberty under the Constitution’s Due Process Clause.
+As such, the ruling not only vacated the conviction of John Lawrence but also invalidated similarly discriminatory laws across those jurisdictions.

-That being said, anti-sodomy legislation is still on the books in 16 states, but the Lawrence decision has effectively stripped away all provisions, save strictures against bestiality, in the laws of these states.
-These states are Alabama, Florida, Georgia, Idaho, Kansas, Kentucky, Louisiaa, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, North Carolina, Oklahoma, South Carolina, and Texas.
-States that do not have an anti-bestiality law on the books will generally protect their animal population under a range of animal cruelty or public health statutes.
+That being said, anti-sodomy legislation is still on the books in 14 states, but the Lawrence decision has effectively stripped away all provisions, save strictures against bestiality, in the laws of these states.
+These states are Florida, Georgia, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, North Carolina, Oklahoma, South Carolina, and Texas.
+Maryland legislature voted in March 2023 to repeal its sodomy law, and if signed by the governor it would be repealed as of October 1, 2023.